 Howard subsequently joined the Ombudsman for Banking Services and Investments, where as Senior Deputy Ombudsman he led the division of the organization responsible for investigating investment complaints.

-Howard represents CCTS regularly at CRTC proceedings, in which CCTS is an active participant.
-CCTS administers three CRTC-developed industry codes of practice.
+Howard represents the CCTS regularly at CRTC proceedings, in which the CCTS is an active participant.
+The CCTS administers three CRTC-developed industry codes of practice.